Barokai/FurnitAR/docs/index.markdown

 ### Choosing material

 Choosing the material works very similar to Choosing a model.
 In comparison to it, it just uses a single model (a Unity model called Quad) which is always the same.
 When the user moves to the next or previous material, the Quads material reflects the currently chosen material.
-The quad works a preview how the material will look like.
+The Quad works as a preview how the material will look like.
 When the model was chosen with the middle virtual button, also its price is stored.

 ### Connection between model and material